 We are subject to the informational requirements of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the rules and regulations thereunder and, in accordance therewith, we file periodic reports and proxy statements with the SEC.
-All reports, proxy statements and the other information that we file with the SEC are available to the public from the SEC's website at www.sec.gov and our website at www.ur-energy.com.
+All reports, proxy statements and the other information that we file with the SEC are available to the public from the SEC's website at www.ue-energy.com.
 Information contained on our website is not part of this prospectus.